Appeon/PowerBuilder-Dw2Doc-Example/Dw2Doc App/Dw2Doc App/README.md

 #### Deploy along with your PB project

-All the code for the conversion is contained inside the *dw2doc.pbl* library with dependencies on *csharpextensions.pbl* and *common.pbl*.
-Make sure to include all three of them if you plan on using it in your projects.
-The main entry point for the conversion is *n_cst_dw2excelconverter.of_convert* function.
+All the code for the conversion is contained inside the *dw2doc.pbl* library.
+Make sure to also copy the folder *bin.dw2doc/* to your project's directory.
+This folder contains the DLLs for the .NET objects.
+The main entry point for the conversion is `n_cst_dw2excelconverter.of_convert` function.

 ### Algorithm